 These relations should be treated differently.
-For instance, when a surfer observes imports (A,B) while visiting A, it is natural for it to follow this link because B is semantically part of A. Similarly, the surfer may follow extends (A,B) relation because it can understand the defined term completely (which depends on the definition of external class/property) only when it browses both A and B. Therefore, we assign different weight, which shows the probability of following that kind of link, to the four categories of inter-SWD relations.
+For instance, when a surfer observes imports(A,B) while visiting A, it is natural for it to follow this link because B is semantically part of A. Similarly, the surfer may follow the extends(A,B) relation because it can understand the defined term completely only when it browses both A and B. Therefore, we assign different weights to the four categories of inter-SWD relations.